simon0302010/koba/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/koba)

 # koba
-A terminal image renderer that can construct images using any set of unicode symbols.
+A terminal image renderer that can construct images using any set of unicode symbols

 ```
 .......................................................................